 But what where the highlights of my first and only comic con?
 Aside from sitting outside in the heat for 4 hours to get into Hall H?
 Below are my top five moments from SDCC 2009:

-Terry Gilliam - the director was talking about his film, The Imaginarium of Doctor Parnassus (which was also one of Heath Ledger's last films).
-The Monty-Python famed animator was fascinating to listen to, especially when he talked about eating all the Hershey Kisses in the green room before his panel.
+Terry Gilliam - the director was talking about his film, The Imaginarium of Doctor Parnassus which was one of Heath Ledger's last films.

 Bryan Lee O'Malley, Scott Pilgrim - Edgar Wright's adaptation of the comic series was about to come out, but O'Malley was there to promote the series and the final book that was dropping later that year.
 It was a small talk, in one of the tiny rooms, but it was great to see and hear from the creator of a comic series I really liked.